/

 Affiliate Disclosure We may earn a commission if you sign up through our links.
 However, commission rates are never a factor in our rankings.

-To ensure fairness, we use a standardised weighting system across all our ISP Reviews.
-Here is exactly how the 8.3/10 score for our BT Broadband was calculated:
+To ensure fairness, we use a standardised weighting system across all our ISP reviews.
+Here is exactly how the 8.3/10 score for BT Broadband was calculated:

 PERFORMANCE35%